wpilibsuite/frc-docs/source/docs/software/frc-glossary.rst

    C++
       One of the three officially supported programming languages.

-   depricated
+   deprecated
       Software that will be maintained for at least 1 year, but may be removed after that.

    DHCP
-      Dynamic Host Configuration Protocol, the protocol that allows a central device to assign unique IP addressess to all other devices.
+      Dynamic Host Configuration Protocol, the protocol that allows a central device to assign unique IP addresses to all other devices.

    FMS
       Field Management System, the electronics core responsible for sensing and controlling the FIRST Robotics Competition field.